matrix-org/synapse/README.rst

 Thanks for using Matrix!

-[1] End-to-end encryption is currently in development - see https://matrix.org/git/olm
+[1] End-to-end encryption is currently in beta.

 Synapse Installation